ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	row.names(desc.tot.df) <- NULL
 	colnames(desc.tot.df) <- c("freq","description")

-We then generate expected counts per assuming a uniform distribution.
+We then generate expected counts per ASN assuming a uniform distribution.
 I'm not convinced that's an appropriate assumption, but we're duplicating/replicating an example, not enhancing an example, so let's assume a uniform distribution of malware across the ASNs.

 	:::SLexer
 	asn.cats <- length(unique(mdl.df$asn))